Xiaojin1215/RecommendationSystemOpt/README.md

 Increase the value of "Spark.memory.fraction", decreased the value of "Spark.memory.storageFraction".
 Save memory for shuffle write.

 ### Data Skew Solution
 Instead of joining the big table "review" with the small table "avg_star" twice, broadcast the "avg_star" first, and saved it as a variable.
 Using "map-side join" twice to save time.
+To be specific, save the small table on each executor, and leave the large table untouched, doesn't shuffle anything.
+So the small table is saved on executors and we can do a linear scan through all the small table to the big partitions and then you can join on the keys.

 ## Pipeline
 <div align=center><img width="720" height="300" src="https://github.com/Xiaojin1215/RecommendationSystemOpt/blob/master/Slides/img/pipeline.png"/></div>